yeti-switch/doc/docs/en/yeti-ui.rst

 Contractor is a company which will interact with the system.

-Contractor may act as **Customer** - Use provided call termination service and **Supplier** - Provide call termination service.
-Same contractor can be either customer and supplier.
+Contractor may act as **Customer** - Use provided call termination service and **Vendor** - Provide call termination service.
+Same contractor can be either customer and vendor.

 **Contractor** has the following attributes:
     Id